matteo-inditex/zara-com-podcasts/README.md

 Tip: install nvm and get the current LTS node version

 ## Run Locally
-NOTE: You need inditex .npmrc configuration set up correctly because the project was created with that configuration even if no private package is used.
+~~NOTE: You need inditex .npmrc configuration set up correctly because the project was created with that configuration even if no private package is used.~~ FIXED by updating deps.

 Clone the project